medic/cht-gateway/README.md

 ## Requirements

-### `cht-gateway`

 Development guides are available in the "Android" section of the [Community Health Toolkit Docs Site](https://docs.communityhealthtoolkit.org/core/guides/android/).
-You will find instructions of how to setup your development environment, build and test new features, creates new branded apps, release, publish... and so on.
+You will find instructions of how to setup your development environment, build and test new features, how to work with "flavor" apps, release, publish... and so on.

 ### `demo-server`